LukeZGD/Legacy-iOS-Kit/README.md

     - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) or [sockH3lix](https://github.com/SongXiaoXi/sockH3lix) to jailbreak
 - This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only)
 - This script can also be used to just enter kDFU mode (32-bit devices only)
+- This script can also be used to restore your iPhone 4 back to iOS 7.1.2 with the option to jailbreak the install

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)
 - **iPhone 5C and iPad mini 3 devices are NOT supported!**
     - iPhone 5C can still be restored to versions that you have SHSH blobs for
     - iPhone 4 devices also support restoring with SHSH blobs (iOS 5 and newer only)
+- **iPhone4Down supports the iPhone 4 GSM (iPhone3,1) only**
+    - You are on your own if you attempt to restore to versions not within the supported range (except for iOS 7.1.2)

 <table>
     <thead>